 - Cairo Azarcon was captured as a child by Big Bad Falcone, and raised as a Tykebomb.
 He's found and rescued in his late teens by a Space Marine.
 It takes a few years, but Azarcon eventually assimilates into EarthHub society...well, more or less.

-- Prof. Marius, the Tall, Dark and Snarky teacher of Edgewood Academy, from The Princess 99 manages to defuse the tykebomb in question here Axel before they destroy the entire school.
+- Prof. Marius, the Tall, Dark and Snarky teacher of Edgewood Academy, from The Princess 99 manages to defuse the tykebomb in question ( here Axel) before the entire school gets destroyed.

 - Used interestingly in Galaxy of Fear: Army of Terror.
 The heroes find the Eppon, apparently a year old, and carry him off with Tash and Zak happily planning to adopt him.
 They recruit some Rebel soldiers to help carry him, and he eats them one by one when no one can see, growing larger and older-looking all the time but still being sweet and loving to Tash and Zak.
 When the Big Bad arrives Eppon obeys his commands, but later Tash appeals to him through the Force.
 It works, but the Big Bad had implanted a bomb in his head and uses it.

 - In Angel the titular character tries to do this for Connor, with some success.
 However, Connor quickly develops other reasons for them not to get along, and in any case never fully gets over his prejudice against Angel.

 - At least, not until the season 4 finale when Angel retcons everyone's memories to give Connor a life with a normal, loving family.
 Even in season 5, when his original memories are restored, the experience has given him a much greater sense of stability and grounding, so by the end of the series he's patched things up with his real father.